alliemeetsfungi/qiime2_amplicon_cleanup/README.md

   --o-taxonomy desired/path/to/file/ncbi-fungi-ref-tax.qza \
   --p-n-jobs 5
 ```
-You can alter the query to filter for specific taxa, such as Glomeromycotina
+You can alter the query to filter for specific taxa, such as Glomeromycotina, if desired:
 ```
 qiime rescript get-ncbi-data \
 --p-query '18S[ALL] AND glomeromycotina [ORGN]' \